 The Project site is located within a designated coastal zone subject to the Coastal Zone Management Act.
 The Project area is underlain by groundwater basin number 1-021, the Fort Bragg Terrace Area (DWR 2019), which is not mapped by the Environmental Protection Agency (EPA) as a sole source aquifer recharge area and is not identified as an overdrafted groundwater basin.
+Topography and groundwater flow indicate that groundwater flows northwest towards Slaughterhouse Gulch and is disconnected from the Big River Watershed located south of Mendocino.
 The Project site is not located within a mapped 100-year or 500-year flood zone (FEMA 2017).